JustScrub/kiv-ups-shithead/README.md

      - data: the message (terminated by the newline char of the message format)

 ### client:
- - MAIN MENU ->  NICK, data: nick
+ - MAIN MENU ->  NICK, data: nick len^nick
  - MM CHOICE -> MMC, data: (0 (create lobby) | number (lobby ID)) | "RECONN^cache" to reconnect
     - cache: the player cache to be verified by the server: "nick^id^game_id"
  - RECONN -> THANKS